pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 # PseudoDynamic.Terraform.Plugin.Sdk

-This library want to take charge and allow you to write a provider in C# with ease.
-Before I begin, yes, this library has a lot similarities with [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework)!
+This library wants to take charge and allows you to write a provider in C# with ease.
+Before I begin, yes, this library has a lot of similarities with [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework)!

 This is the main goal that this library should fullfill: